paritytech/github-issue-sync/README.md

-directly by Node.js, it _could_ be ran directly without packaging first; we regardless prefer to use `ncc` because it bundles all the code, including the dependencies' code, into a single file ahead-of-time, meaning the workflow can promptly start the action without having to install dependencies for every run.
+directly by Node.js, it _could_ be ran directly without packaging first; we regardless prefer to use `ncc` because it bundles all the code, including the dependencies' code, into a single file ahead-of-time, meaning the workflow can promptly start the action without having to install dependencies on every run.

 ### Build steps <a name="action-build-steps"></a>